-- UNC Gillings School of Global Public Health EPID600 - Introduction to Epidemiology for Public Health, including lecture slides and recordings.
+- UNC Gillings School of Global Public Health EPID600 - Introduction to Epidemiology for Public Health public website, including lecture slides and recordings.

 - 7/2013 Epidemiology: The Basic Science of Public Health, a Coursera course by Karin Yeatts and Lorraine Alexander.
 (Basic) Introductory video.

 - 10/2014 teachepi.org - A website for teaching and learning epidemiology, by Madhukar Pai, MD, PhD, McGill University.
 Professor Pai has created a rich resource of Powerpoint slides (with excellent diagrams), handouts, calculators, and other materials for an intermediate-level introductory course and courses on meta-analysis, TB, and other topics